2007 UEFA European Under-21 Championship: Medal table and Olympic qualifiers

-Olympic Qualifying play-off
+Olympic qualifying play-off

 The 2007 European Under-21 Championship also served as the European qualifying round for the 2008 Olympic football tournament.
-Europe's four places at the Olympic tournament were to be filled by the four semi-finalists.
-However, because England, one of the semi-finalists, do not compete independently at the Olympics, following the group stage a play-off between Portugal and Italy, the two third-placed teams in each group, was arranged to identify the fourth European qualifier.
-Italy defeated Portugal through a penalty shoot-out booking their Olympic place in Beijing.
+Europe's four places at the Olympics were to be filled by the four semi-finalists; however, because England, one of the semi-finalists, cannot compete independently at the Olympics, a play-off match between Portugal and Italy, the two third-placed teams in each group, was arranged to identify the fourth European team to go to Beijing.
+Italy defeated Portugal through a penalty shoot-out.